 Will my spider veins or varicose veins reoccur, even with treatment?

 Sometimes the same factors that helped to cause your first spider veins or varicose veins (e.g., family history, age, obesity, female hormones, etc.) will make you predisposed to develop additional vein conditions.
 If a specific vein is properly treated, it usually does not recur, but it is possible that other veins may become diseased.
 This is why it is important that even if you have what appear to be simple, cosmetic spider veins, that you consult a vein specialist who can determine if you have an underlying condition (venous reflux).
 If you do, and you don’t treat the cause of the problem, additional spider veins or varicose veins are likely to develop.

 Won’t I need that vein?

-Procedures like sclerotherapy, EVLT and Closure act to close down a faulty vein.
+Procedures like sclerotherapy, EVLA and Closure act to close down a faulty vein.
 The vein being closed is dysfunctional and is allowing blood to flow backwards and pool, so leaving it open only makes things worse.
 The body contains numerous other healthy veins that are still functional and can easily take up the additional flow.
 Treatment of the faulty veins almost always results in improved blood flow in the overall vein system.

 What is the cost of vein treatment?

-Procedures like EVLT, Closure and vein stripping, when shown to be medically necessary, are commonly covered by Medicare and insurance providers.
+Procedures like EVLA, Closure and vein stripping, when shown to be medically necessary, are commonly covered by Medicare and insurance providers.
 Sclerotherapy for spider veins is generally considered a cosmetic procedure and usually not covered.
 Consult your local insurance provider to determine your exact eligibility and coverage as well as cost.